AhmadHamze/Trivia-Quizz-React/README.md

 ## Further Reading

-If you want to know more take a look at ...
+If you want more explantion take a look at my website [React Trivia Quiz](https://ahmadhamze.github.io/posts/react/trivia-quiz/)